Beyond Conditional Averages: Estimating The Individual Causal Effect Distribution: Causal mixed models

-In this paper we focus on modeling the ICE with a latent variable and not on comparing the methods to fit flexible random effects models that where introduced in the previous section.
-We will model the ICE distribution with a Gaussian mixture that we fit using the Bayesian method with an upper bound for the number of components, since this one-step approach can be easily implemented in both \texttt{SAS} and \texttt{R}.
-In line with the proposed model \eqref{eq:GLMM}, we model the observed data as where $Z_{1i}$ follows a Gaussian mixture distribution with mixing probabilities $\boldsymbol{p}$, component means $\boldsymbol{\mu}$ and component variances $\boldsymbol{\tau^{2}}$ (i.e. $Z_{1i}\sim \text{GM}(\boldsymbol{p}, \boldsymbol{\mu}, \boldsymbol{\tau}^{2})$), $\epsilon_{i} \sim \mathcal{N}(0,\sigma^{2})$, $Z_{1i} \independent \epsilon_{i}$ and $Z_{1i}, \epsilon_{i} \independent \boldsymbol{L}_{i}$.
-Assuming, for $1\leq j \leq K$, the recommended non-informative priors \citep{Gelman2006} and the weakly informative prior are used.
-When \eqref{LVmodel} is well-specified, \eqref{Ffinal} simplifies to $\mathbb{P}(Z_{1} \leq y)$.
-Since $Z_{1}$ is an univariate random variable, $K=5$ should suffice to capture important characteristics, i.e. skewness and multi-modality, of the ICE distribution as also suggested by \citet{Gelman2021}.
-As the distribution of the ICE is our main object of interest and the parameters of the mixture components are not of interest, we don't have to worry about the non-identifiability of the mixture parameters and thus not much about the choice of $\alpha$.
-As we do not have any prior knowledge about the distribution of the ICE we should be careful to not select a too small $\alpha$ that would favor distributions closer to a normal distribution via the weakly informative prior.
-The prior distribution of the number of prominent components, i.e. $p_{j} \in \boldsymbol{p}: p_{j}>0.10$, for different levels of $\alpha$ is presented in Appendix \ref{app:sup} as Figure \ref{Dprior}.
-Here we use $\alpha=0.5$ as we then obtain Jeffreys prior for the labeling distribution \citep{Rousseau2011}.
+We model the observed data as where $Z_{1i}$ follows a $K$-dimensional Gaussian mixture distribution with mixing probabilities $\boldsymbol{p}$, component means $\boldsymbol{\mu}$ and component variances $\boldsymbol{\tau^{2}}$ (i.e., $Z_{1i}~{\sim}~ \text{GM}(\boldsymbol{p}, \boldsymbol{\mu}, \boldsymbol{\tau}^{2})$), $\varepsilon_{i} ~{\sim}~ \mathcal{N}(0,\sigma^{2})$, $Z_{1i} \independent \varepsilon_{i}$ and $Z_{1i}, \varepsilon_{i} \independent X_{i}$.
+For $1\leq j \leq K$, the recommended non-informative priors \citep[Chapter 22]{Gelman2006} and the weakly informative prior are used.
+When \eqref{CH3LVmodel} is well-specified and assumptions \ref{CH2A2}, \ref{CH2A3}, \ref{CH2A1} and \ref{CH2A4} apply, by Proposition \ref{Cor1}, $\mathbb{P}(Y^1 - Y^0 \leq y)$ equals $\mathbb{P}(Z_{1} \leq y)$.
+Since $Z_{1}$ is a univariate random variable, $K=5$ should suffice to capture important characteristics, i.e., skewness and multi-modality, of the ICE distribution as suggested elsewhere \citep[Section 22.4]{Gelman2021}.
+As we do not have prior knowledge about the ICE distribution, we should be careful not to select a too small $\alpha$ that would favor distributions closer to a normal distribution via the weakly informative prior.
+The prior distribution of the number of prominent components, i.e., $p_{j} \in \boldsymbol{p}{:}~ p_{j}>0.10$, for different levels of $\alpha$ is presented in Figure \ref{CH3Dprior}.
+Here, we use $\alpha{=}0.5$, giving rise to Jeffreys prior for the labeling distribution \citep{Rousseau2011}.
+In this work, we use \texttt{PROC MCMC} in \texttt{SAS} to perform the Bayesian analysis.
+During every Monte-Carlo iteration, for each individual, a latent modifier is sampled from the Gaussian mixture based on the parameters sampled for that specific iteration.
+Finally, the posterior $Z_{1}$ distribution is presented using a kernel density estimation of all sampled $Z_{1}$.
+The posterior distributions of $Z_{1}$ are presented for $100$ simulated datasets and different underlying ICE distributions in Figure \ref{CH3FIG3}.
+In expectation (black lines), the characteristics of the ICE distribution are well recovered.
+For illustration, for an arbitrary dataset, the kernel density estimates of the sampled $Z_{1}$ per Markov chain Monte Carlo (MCMC) iteration (grey) are presented together with the posterior distributions of $Z_{1}$ (colored) and the underlying $Y^{1}-Y^{0}$ distribution (yellow) as Figures \ref{CH33a} to \ref{CH33c} in the Appendix.